jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 Property             | Description                        | Default Value
 ---------------------|------------------------------------|------------------
-autoUpdate           | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
+aggregate            | Sets whether report aggregation will be performed for multi-module site reports.
+This option only affects the report generation when configured within the reporting section. | false autoUpdate           | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
 It is not recommended that this be turned to false. | true outputDirectory      | The location to write the report(s).
 Note, this is not used if generating the report as part of a `mvn site` build | 'target' failBuildOnCVSS      | Specifies if the build should be failed if a CVSS score above a specified level is identified.
 The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail.         | 11